 3. Use hydrating ingredients to put water back into thirty skin cells.

 Most people think they need to over-moisturize by layering on a heavy, greasy cream, but really the focus needs to be about putting water back in the skin not oil, since alcohol depletes mostly the water.
 Hyaluronic acid, sodium hyaluronate and sodium PCA are all great ingredients to drench thirsty skin cells and restore them to a healthier state.
 You can find these in serums, alcohol-free toners, gel masks, sheet masks and moisturizers.
 Use any and all of them.
 Your skin can’t get enough hydration today.
-Skin Drink is super hydrating and Bio Calm Repair Masque has been referred to as “topical Valium” for the skin for its soothing and healing benefits.
+Skin Drink is super hydrating and Rapid Response Detox Masque has been referred to as “topical Valium” for the skin for its soothing, anti-puffiness and healing benefits.
+It’s a great way to reset the skin.

 4. Massage the under eye area.